solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 * Every validator only handles 2 epochs, any validator will discard slots which belong to an epoch which is > 1 epoch away from its root.
 If a validator has very old root so it can't proceed, it will exit and report error.
+Since we assume an outage will be discovered within 7 hours and one epoch is roughly two days, handling 2 epochs should be enough.

 * The stake weight of each slot is calculated using the epoch the slot is in.
-Because right now epoch stakes are calculated 1 epoch ahead of time, and we only handle outages spanning 7 hours, the local root bank should have the epoch stakes for all epochs we need.
+Because right now epoch stakes are calculated 1 epoch ahead of time, and we only handle 2 epochs, the local root bank should have the epoch stakes for all epochs we need.

 * When aggregating `RestartLastVotedForkSlots`, for any epoch with validators voting for any slot in this epoch having at least 33% stake, calculate the